cockroachdb/helm-charts/docs/RFCs/19042021_Cert_Management_In_CRDB_Helm_Chart.md

 #### Generate-CA
 * A self-signed CA will be generated
-* Expiry of the certificate will be driven by the Helm value for `tls.certs.generator.caCertDuration`, passed as env variable
+* Expiry of the certificate will be driven by the Helm value for `tls.certs.selfSigner.caCertDuration`, passed as env variable
 * Contents of the CA certificate will be stored in the default CA secret `cockroachdb-ca`.
 * An annotation `managed-by: cockroachdb` will be added on secret
 * Follow [CA Annotation Workflow](#annotate-ca)

 #### Generate-Node-Cert
 * A Node certificate will be generated signed by the generated CA or user custom CA.
-* Expiry of the certificate will be driven by the Helm value for `tls.certs.generator.nodeCertDuration`, passed as env variable
+* Expiry of the certificate will be driven by the Helm value for `tls.certs.selfSigner.nodeCertDuration`, passed as env variable
 * Contents of the Node certificate will be stored in the Node secret `cockroachdb-node`.
 * An annotation `managed-by: cockroachdb` will be added on secret
 * Node secret will be patched with annotation `resourceVersion` with the value of its current resourceVersion
-* Node secret will be patched with annotation `creationTime` and `duration` with current UTC time and value from `tls.certs.generator.nodeCertDuration`
+* Node secret will be patched with annotation `creationTime` and `duration` with current UTC time and value from `tls.certs.selfSigner.nodeCertDuration`

 #### Generate-Client-Cert
 * A Client certificate will be generated by signing it with the generated CA.
-* Expiry of the certificate will be driven by the Helm value for `tls.certs.generator.clientCertDuration`, passed as env variable
+* Expiry of the certificate will be driven by the Helm value for `tls.certs.selfSigner.clientCertDuration`, passed as env variable
 * Contents of the Client certificate will be stored in the Client secret `cockroachdb-root`
 * An annotation `managed-by: cockroachdb` will be added on secret
 * Client secret will be patched with annotation `resourceVersion` with the value of its current resourceVersion
-* Client secret will be patched with annotation `creationTime` and `duration` with current UTC time and value from `tls.certs.generator.clientCertDuration`
+* Client secret will be patched with annotation `creationTime` and `duration` with current UTC time and value from `tls.certs.selfSigner.clientCertDuration`

 #### Generate-Certs-for-additional-users
 * A helm plugin will be provided for generating any user's certificate apart from the root user certificate.